VitorBuenoOliveira/MedlinkProject/README.md

 👉 Em resumo:
 O sistema é como um “Uber de ambulâncias”, mas focado no transporte de pacientes para hospitais e clínicas, trazendo organização, eficiência e segurança.

+🚑 Patient Transportation System – Simplified Overview

+Imagine a system that helps organize patient transportation in ambulances.
+It works like a control center, where you can:

+Register patients and their information (name, address, treatment, companion, etc.)

+Manage ambulances (license plate, model, capacity, location, and assigned driver)

+Control drivers and hospitals

+Monitor everything on an online dashboard

+🛠️ What does the system do?

+Registers and organizes patients, drivers, ambulances, and hospitals

+Schedules transport (who is going, where, and when)

+Provides maps with ambulance locations (to know where they are in real time)

+Generates reports and statistics (number of patients served, number of users, etc.)

+Includes secure login (users must authenticate to access the system)

+👨‍💻 Who can use it?

+Administrators → manage the entire system

+Agents → register patients and organize transports

+Drivers → view their assigned ambulances and routes

+🎯 What is it for?

+This project is an MVP (Minimum Viable Product) of a system that could be used by city governments, hospitals, or clinics to:

+Ensure patients arrive on time for treatments

+Avoid scheduling and driver assignment issues

+Monitor ambulance usage with transparency

+Support decision-making through data and reports

+👉 In short: The system works like an “Uber for ambulances”, but focused on patient transportation to hospitals and clinics, bringing organization, efficiency, and security.